 Boosting Climate Innovation in European regions with modest to moderate innovation rates

 Introduced in 2014, the Regional Innovation Scheme was created by the European Institute of Innovation and Technology (EIT) to bridge the existing innovation gap between different European countries.
 The programme stemmed from a structured outreach scheme for all EIT Knowledge and Innovation Communities (KICs) to support the integration of the so-called Knowledge Triangle (research, education and innovation), and increase innovation capacity in regions with little pre-established presence to tackle the climate emergency.

 The EIT Climate-KIC Regional Innovation Scheme (RIS) is our flagship initiative active in Southern, Central and Eastern European countries where we do not operate through office structures.
 It facilitates connectivity with our established innovation Hubs, ensuring EIT Climate-KIC’s pan-European reach and boosting climate innovation capacity across the continent.

-The EIT RIS programme is designed as a long-term initiative to strengthen the national and regional innovation ecosystems of countries that are moderate and modest innovators, based on the EU Innovation Scorecard.
+The EIT RIS programme is designed as a long-term initiative to strengthen the national and regional innovation ecosystems of countries that are moderate and emerging innovators, based on the EU Innovation Scorecard.